 Mostly I snap bumble bees and honey bees, as well as various flies, especially hover flies, which are frequently seen.

-Although I once managed to snap a picture of a conopid fly (an endoparasitoid of bees) perched on hemp agrimony, no doubt waiting to fly and pounce on its target - probably a bumble bee - you can read about it here.
+Although I once managed to snap a picture of a conopid fly (an endoparasitoid of bees) perched on hemp agrimony, quite possibly waiting to fly and pounce on a target.

-If you have a large garden, or if you feel the local pollinator population would benefit from a patch of hemp agrimony in your garden, there is no reason why you shouldn't include it.
+If you have a large garden, or if you feel the local pollinator population would benefit from a patch of hemp agrimony, there is no reason why you shouldn't include it in your border (although it should be avoided if it is listed as an invasive species in your country).

 These flowers would not look out of place in a cottage garden border, wildlife garden, or indeed, wildflower area.
 It's quite tall and bushy, and is ideal for plugging spaces and patches in the border, although planting in swathes is always preferable if you have space.

-Grow it in a sunny spot, and watch butterflies, bees and hoverflies feeding late in the summer, when colonies are at their peak, and in the early autumn.
+Grow it in a sunny spot, and watch butterflies, bees and hoverflies feeding late in the summer, when colonies are at their peak, and then through into the early autumn.

 Hemp agrimony grows easily from seed.
 You can start them off under cover (propagator or greenhouse) then transplant them in spring.
 Once the plants are established, you can divide the clumps to establish new patches elsewhere.